Statutory college: Syracuse University

+State University of New York and City University of New York

-In addition, SUNY performs a fiduciary role for dispersal of state funds to the statutory units.
+SUNY performs a fiduciary role for dispersal of state funds to the statutory units.
 This may require periodic audits of the use of state funds within the private universities.

 There is some debate about whether the statutory colleges are "public" or "private, nonprofit" entities.
 Legally, they are private and nonprofit; Cornell and Alfred Universities are private, nonprofit institutions, a status which extends to all of these universities' components, which are not separate corporations.
 Also, the employees of the statutory colleges, as currently affirmed by court rulings, are private, nonprofit employees.
 An analogy to this relationship is a private, nonprofit health agency which, under contract with a government, regularly receives government money to operate a research institute; the whole private, nonprofit agency (including the research institute) still remains a private, nonprofit entity.
 New York State's Education Law also states that the statutory colleges do not operate as "state agencies."
 The fact that each of the statutory colleges contains "New York State" in their official names does not alter the private nature of the statutory colleges; however, the importance of state funding is an important factor in the private vs. statutory unit relationship.

-There are two state-supported university systems in New York State: the State University of New York (SUNY), which has degree-granting units throughout the state, and the City University of New York (CUNY), which only has degree-granting units in New York City.
-New York State's statutory colleges are partners of SUNY and have no affiliation with CUNY.
+There are two state-supported university systems in New York state: the State University of New York, which has degree-granting units throughout the state, and the City University of New York, which only has degree-granting units in New York City.
+New York state's statutory colleges are partners of SUNY and have no affiliation with CUNY.

-Other affiliations between New York State and private universities

-In 1911, the state created the New York State College of Forestry at Syracuse University in Syracuse, New York, now known as the State University of New York College of Environmental Science and Forestry (SUNY-ESF) New York Consolidated Laws.
-However, unlike the statutory colleges, this college was established as an autonomous institution that was (and still is) administratively not part of Syracuse University, its private host institution.
-The two institutions have adjacent campuses and a close working relationship.

-Additionally, there is the New York State Psychiatric Institute, a research facility of the New York State Office of Mental Health located at the Columbia University Medical Center in New York City.
-It is not a statutory unit — it does not grant degrees, so it could not be called a college — despite being affiliated with Columbia's Medical Center and its Psychiatry Department.
-As such, it remains an institute of the state.